FRC1257/robotics-training/docs/frc/3-Closed_Loop_Control/3c-PID_Command_And_Extras.md

 }
 ```

 Notice that we use `whileActiveOnce()` here.
 In case you have not seen this before, `whileActiveOnce()` means that the command will be run once when the button is first pressed, but as soon as the button is released, the command will end.
 This ensures that we still have a manual way of stopping the PID in case it misbehaves.
-For instance, if our mechanism breaks and we need to stop closed loop control, we can merely release the button which should prematurely end the command.
+For instance, if our mechanism breaks and we need to stop closed-loop control, we can merely release the button which should prematurely end the command.

 However, note that our command currently doesn't actually stop the elevator if the command is ended!
 The command gets the elevator moving, but has no way of stopping it.
 To make sure that the closed-loop movements ends with the command itself, we need to define the `end()` clause of our command to actually end the PID.
 First of all, we need to add a function to our elevator that stops the PID.